Search

 Face detection in computer vision – built with Viso Suite

-Since AI is computationally very intensive and involves the transmission of huge amounts of potentially sensitive visual information, processing image data in the cloud comes with severe limitations.
+Since AI is computationally very intensive and involves the transmission of huge amounts of potentially sensitive visual information, processing image data points in the cloud comes with severe limitations.
 Therefore, there is a big emerging trend called Edge AI that aims to move machine learning (ML) tasks from the cloud to the edge.
-This allows moving ML computing close to the source of data, specifically to edge devices (computers) that are connected to cameras.
+This allows moving ML computing close to the source of data, specifically to edge devices connected to cameras.

 Performing machine learning for image recognition at the edge makes it possible to overcome the limitations of the cloud in terms of privacy, real-time performance, efficacy, robustness, and more.
 Hence, the use of Edge AI for computer vision makes it possible to scale image recognition applications in real-world scenarios.